epics-modules/Dante/docs/source/index.rst

 - Bits 16 to 19 are the filter that detected this event.
 These bits are not used in high-rate firmware.
 - Bits 20 to 63 are the timestamp in 32 ns units.

 In list mode the x-ray events are copied into NDArrays.
 Because the EPICS asyn and areaDetector modules do not yet support 64-bit integers the data type of the NDArrays is set to NDUInt8, and the NDArrayDimensions are [ListBufferSize*8, NumBoards].
 For a 1-channel Dante NumBoards is 1.

+The run-time statistics for ListBufferSize events are copied into NDAttributes attached to each NDArray.
+The attribute names contain the board number, for example "RealTime_0".
+Note that these statistics are cummulative for the entire acquisition, not just since the last time the event buffer was read.
+By making ListBufferSize smaller one obtains a more frequent sampling of these statistics.

+These statistics also update the run-time statistics records described above, so there is feedback while the list mode acquisition is in progress.

+The first NumMCAChannels events are copied to the buffer for the MCA record for each board.
+In this case the MCA record will not contain an x-ray spectrum, but rather will contain the x-ray energy in ADC units on the vertical axis and the event number on the horizontal axis.

 The NDArrays can be used by any of the standard areaDetector plugins.
 For example, they can be streamed to HDF5, netCDF, or TIFF files.